MastodonC/witan.gwyn/doc/intro.md

 The model expects *five inputs*: four datasets and a parameter.
 And it returns *one output*: a dataset.

+**Note**: The last step that uses the historical fire risk scores to update the newly produced risk scores is not currently implemented and the model outputs the new risk scores.

 ## Input datasets